Harbaugh Is Fan of Thursday Night Football Despite Challenges

 Jihad Ward was also limited with an elbow injury.

-However, the Ravens are 15-point favorites over the Jets (5-8).
+The Ravens are 14.5-point favorites over the Jets (5-8).
 Baltimore needs to win two of its last three games (at Cleveland and home against Pittsburgh) to clinch the No. 1 seed in the AFC playoffs.

 Once the Ravens get through this game against the Jets, they will have a few extra days to get healthy.
 Another bonus of playing on Thursday night.